About Our Practice

 519-419-1792 ext 305

-Noah is currently completing the Masters of Counselling Psychology program at Yorkville University.
-Prior to this, he earned a Bachelor of Arts in Psychology degree from Brock University in St. Catharines.
-Throughout his time in these programs Noah worked with Hospice Outreach Programs of Elgin where he provided bereavement services to individuals in both group and one-on-one counselling settings.
-Additionally, he worked with youths in various mentoring programs and in school settings.
-Most recently, Noah has worked as a First Call Care Counsellor through Homewood Health Centre as part of a service funded by Health Canada.
-This service focuses on helping individuals who are in crisis and in need of various levels of support.
-Noah likes to use a collaborative approach to help facilitate growth and change in his clients’ lives.
-Outside of work, Noah enjoys spending time with his family, watching hockey and participating in poetry slams.
+During my time in these programs, I also worked with Hospice outreach programs of Elgin where I provided bereavement services to individuals in both group and one-on-one counselling settings.
+Additionally, I worked with youth in various mentoring programs and school settings.
+I also worked as a First Call Care Counsellor through Homewood Health Centre as part of a service funded by Health Canada.
+This service focused on helping individuals who are in crisis and in need of various levels of support.

 Registered Psychotherapist (Qualifying)